+【up2024 0425 20:14】

-Three-dimensional (3D) building data were acquired from the service platform on the Baidu online map.
+Building data were acquired from the service platform on the Baidu online map.
 This data set includes information on the outlines and numbers of floors of buildings within the study area.
-Building heights in this study were calculated by multiplying the numbers of floors by 3.
 Elevation data were sourced from the Shuttle Radar Topography Mission (SRTM) with a spatial resolution of 30 meters, available for download from http://earthexplorer.usgs.gov.
 Land cover data were obtained from the annual China Land Cover Dataset (CLCD) with a spatial resolution of 30 meters.
 Produced by Wuhan University based on Landsat images, this data set provides valuable information for the analysis of land cover patterns (Yang et al., 2021).

 2.3.
 Calculation of land surface temperature